Arctic-Husky/Im-Learning-MLAPI/README.md

 <pre>
 Step 1: Read the MLAPI Documentation
 Step 2: Watch SRCoder's Tutorial on MLAPI
-<b>The MLAPI version on SRCoder's video is outdated, so when you run into code discrepancies, please refer to the MLAPI Documentation.</b>
+<b>The MLAPI version on SRCoder's video is outdated, so when you run into code discrepancies, refer to the MLAPI Documentation.</b>
 </pre>